mightyBroccoli/nextcloud-munin-py/README.md

 # Nextcloud Munin Plugin
 Within this repository there are some basic Munin Plugins gathering information from the NextCloud external API.
-I choose to also include a multigraph plugin `nextcloud_multi` which does everything the other plugins do but in one single request.
+I choose to also include a multigraph plugin `nextcloud_multi.py` which does everything the other plugins dynamically.

-There are drawbacks to using a multigraph plugin which can be read up here : [Munin-Monitoring.org](http://guide.munin-monitoring.org/en/latest/plugin/multigraphing.html)
+There are requirements for using a multigraph plugin which can be read up here : [Munin-Monitoring.org/multigraphing](http://guide.munin-monitoring.org/en/latest/plugin/multigraphing.html)

 ## install
-To use these plugins properly some configuration parameters need to be added to the plugin-config `/etc/munin/plugin-config.d/munin-node`.
+To use these plugins properly some configuration parameters need to be added to the plugin-config `/etc/munin/plugin-config.d/custom-config`.
 ```
 [nextcloud_*]
 url = https://URL.TO.YOUR.NEXTCLOUD.tld/ocs/v2.php/apps/serverinfo/api/v1/info